rohitgeddam/FindMyRoomie/README.md

-How to create a new webpage.
-Read the instructions from "Here we create the varied pages and assign the respective HTML files (which we’ll create later)." on https://www.geeksforgeeks.org/django-creating-a-multi-page-website/
+### How to create a new webpage

+Read the instructions starting from "Here we create the varied pages and assign the respective HTML files" on this webpage: https://www.geeksforgeeks.org/django-creating-a-multi-page-website/

+### Location of important files
-CSS in Roomies/static/style
+CSS is in `Roomies/static/style`

-Images in Roomies/static/images
+Images are in `Roomies/static/images`